seamplex/feenox/doc/reference-kw.md

  * `mechanical` (or `elastic`) solves the mechanical elastic problem.
  * `thermal` (or `heat` ) solves the heat conduction problem.
  * `modal` computes the natural frequencies and oscillation modes.
+The number of spatial dimensions of the problem needs to be given either with the keyword `DIMENSIONS` or by defining a `MESH` (with an explicit `DIMENSIONS` keyword) before `PROBLEM`.
 If the `AXISYMMETRIC` keyword is given, the mesh is expected to be two-dimensional in the $x$-$y$ plane and the problem is assumed to be axi-symmetric around the axis given by `SYMMETRY_AXIS` (default is $y$).
 If the problem type is mechanical and the mesh is two-dimensional on the $x$-$y$ plane and no axisymmetry is given, either `PLANE_STRESS` and `PLAIN_STRAIN` can be provided (default is plane stress).
+If the keyword `PROGRESS` is given, three ASCII lines will show in the terminal the progress of the ensamble of the stiffness matrix (or matrices), the solution of the system of equations and the computation of gradients (stresses).
 If the special variable `end_time` is zero, FeenoX solves a static problem---although the variable `static_steps` is still honored.
 If `end_time` is non-zero, FeenoX solves a transient or quasistatic problem.
 This can be controlled by `TRANSIENT` or `QUASISTATIC`.
 By default FeenoX tries to detect wheter the computation should be linear or non-linear.
 An explicit mode can be set with either `LINEAR` on `NON_LINEAR`.
-The number of spatial dimensions of the problem needs to be given either with the keyword `DIMENSIONS` or by defining a `MESH` (with an explicit `DIMENSIONS` keyword) before `PROBLEM`.
 If there are more than one `MESH`es define, the one over which the problem is to be solved can be defined by giving the explicit mesh name with `MESH`.
 By default, the first mesh to be defined in the input file is the one over which the problem is solved.
 The number of modes to be computed in the modal problem.
 The default is DEFAULT_NMODES.
+The preconditioner (`PC`), linear (`KSP`), non-linear (`SNES`) and time-stepper (`TS`) solver types be any of those available in PETSc (first option is the default):

+ * List of `PC`s <http://www.mcs.anl.gov/petsc/petsc-current/docs/manualpages/PC/PCType.html>.
+ * List of `KSP`s <http://www.mcs.anl.gov/petsc/petsc-current/docs/manualpages/KSP/KSPType.html>.
+ * List of `SNES`s <http://www.mcs.anl.gov/petsc/petsc-current/docs/manualpages/SNES/SNESType.html>.

+ * List of `TS`s <http://www.mcs.anl.gov/petsc/petsc-current/docs/manualpages/TS/TSType.html>.

 ##  READ